 When your renovation is complete, you will hopefully no longer require the services of highly-trained specialists like plumbers, carpenters, and painters.
 It may not be a full-blown renovation, but home repairs will still come along that are too much for you to handle.

 In those cases, you need a handyman or woman.
 Whether it's a silencing a squeaky front door or drippy faucet, hanging the projector screen, assembling bookshelves, cleaning the gutters, or power-washing the upstairs windows, no job is too small for this household helper.
 These people can also sometimes tackle slightly larger jobs, like installing a simple deck or building a ladder for your new above-ground pool.
-Angie's List says you can expect to pay anywhere between $50 to $100 per hour — but a good one is worth their worth in gold.
+Angie's List says you can expect to pay anywhere between $50 to $100 per hour — but a good one is worth their weight in gold.

 You've got your team and your chomping at the bit for the kitchen of your dreams, but whoa there, Nelly.
 You need to set a budget for your project for you start getting stars in your eyes over German appliances and carrara marble.
 How much should you spend?